tmtxt/tmtxt.github.com/_posts/2024-10-13-optimize-a-recursive-problem.md

 ## Tabulation

-In the above memoization solution, after finish running the `count` function, the `res` array will be built like this
+In the above memoization solution, after executing the `count` function, the `res` array will be built like this

 ![Climb 4](/files/2024-09-16-optimize-a-recursive-problem/climb4.png)